- What we can sell in our shops

 - Donate clothes

-If you can't easily travel to your nearest Oxfam store, you can use our donation bags to donate toys by post for free.
+If you can't easily travel to your nearest Oxfam shop, you can donate your clothes by using our donation bags to donate clothes by post for free.

 - Reuse one of your own bags and print off a postage label, or order one of our recycled donation bags online.